James Earl Jones: Marriages and illness

 In 1968, Jones married actress and singer Julienne Marie, whom he met while performing as Othello to her Desdemona in 1964.
-They had no children and divorced in 1972.
-In 1982, he married actress Cecilia Hart, who played Desdemona to his Othello shortly after they wed, and with whom he had a son, Flynn.
-Cecilia Hart died of complications from ovarian cancer on October 16, 2016.
-She was 68 years old.
+They divorced in 1972.
+In 1982, he married actress Cecilia Hart, who played Desdemona to his Othello shortly after they wed, and with whom he had a son, Flynn Earl Jones.
+Hart died of complications from ovarian cancer on October 16, 2016, aged 68.

 In April 2016, Jones spoke publicly for the first time in nearly 20 years about his long-term health challenge with type 2 diabetes.
 He was diagnosed in the mid-1990s after his doctor noticed he had fallen asleep while exercising at a gym.

 Jones was a devout Roman Catholic, having converted during his time in the military.
 He described his narration of the New Testament as "his greatest honor".

 Death and tributes

-Jones died at his home in Pawling, New York, on September 9, 2024, at the age of 93 from diabetes.
+Jones died at his home in Pawling, New York, on September 9, 2024, at the age of 93.
 He died surrounded by his family.
 In a statement, CNN said that Jones "was the voice of CNN and our brand for many decades, uniquely conveying through speech instant authority, grace, and decorum.
 That remarkable voice is just one of many things the world will miss about James."
 Jones's alma mater, the University of Michigan, paid tribute to him by posting a "We Are Michigan" video narrated by Jones on Twitter.
 The NAACP, SAG-AFTRA, The Public Theater, and MLB also paid tribute to Jones.
 The Empire State Building in New York City was lit up to resemble Darth Vader.
-Vice President Kamala Harris praised Jones, writing that "[He] used his voice to challenge America's thinking on civil rights and race, and he continued to move our nation forward through his art."
+Former Vice President Kamala Harris praised Jones, writing that "[He] used his voice to challenge America's thinking on civil rights and race, and he continued to move our nation forward through his art."
 Former President Bill Clinton released a statement praising Jones as "a brilliant actor who brought to life some of the most iconic characters ever".
 Actor Denzel Washington paid tribute to Jones calling him his "hero" adding, "I wasn't going to be as big as him.
 I wanted to sound like him.
 He was everything to me as a budding actor.
 He was who I wanted to be."
-Numerous members of the entertainment industry also paid tribute to Jones including George Lucas, Mark Hamill, Kevin Costner, Arnold Schwarzenegger, Barry Jenkins, Spike Lee, Viola Davis, Whoopi Goldberg, Courtney B. Vance, and Alec Baldwin.
+Numerous members of the entertainment industry paid tribute to Jones including George Lucas, Mark Hamill, Kevin Costner, Arnold Schwarzenegger, Barry Jenkins, Spike Lee, Viola Davis, Whoopi Goldberg, Courtney B. Vance, and Alec Baldwin.